AyananshuK/Movie-recommender-system/README.md

 Movie recommender system using content based filtering.
+Created a web app using Streamlit.